AlphaLynx0/shell/readme.md

 > exit
 ```

-Note that this simple shell implementation on supports absolute paths, so programs like `ls` need to be executed as `/bin/ls` or similar.

 You should even be able to run interactive programs such as `/usr/bin/vi`.

+Note that this simple shell implementation does not support the `PATH` environment variable, so programs like `ls` need to be executed as `/bin/ls` using their absolute path.